mportuesisf/superplot/superplot.md

 this, it sets the machine up for the first routine again.
 The program shuts off the interrupts when either modifying the program or saving lines.
 The color bars are actually one line of graphics mode 3.
-The program POKEs the data for the bars in at the appropriate spot in display memory.
+The program `POKE`s the data for the bars in at the appropriate spot in display memory.

 Most of the subroutines within the program are pretty